engworkshop/clock-driver-board/README.md

 ### Step 4.2
 ![remove plastic tab](media/_MG_3634r.jpg)
 Remove the small plastic tab that was broken off in Step 3.1.
+Be careful not to damage the extremely delicate motor windings.

 ### Step 4.3
 ![cut PCB trace](media/_MG_3637r.jpg)